adrianzarnescu/TestCase-Sample/README.md

 3. Enter a valid username or e-mail in the appropiate field

-4. Click on the Continua button
+4. Click on the "Continua" button

 5. Enter a valid password in the appropiate field

-6. Click the "Login" button
+6. Click the "Continua" button

 ## Expected Result: